Welcome to the first edition of “A[d]s Seen in Miami.”

 Hialeah is truly unique.
 It’s an ideal place for Hispanic immigrants because everyone knows Spanish.
 I once went to a KFC there and as I ordered in English the entire time, the cashier was responding to me entirely in Spanish.
 The same KFC that became known for being the only KFC with a secret Flan on the menu.

 It’s safe to say that Hialeah Hospital’s target audience should be this 94% of Spanish speakers.
 The ad is also placed in the middle of Hialeah.

-Problem is, “Hialeahns” are likely not to understand the ad, even translated.
+The problem is, “Hialeahns” are likely not to understand the ad – even translated.
 So, maybe they aren’t targeting them at all.
-It could be a part of a plan to cater to a younger or English speaking audience.
+It could be a part of a plan to cater to a younger or English-speaking audience.
 The youngest millennial at this point in time is 23 and likely not to have back pain.
 The purpose of this ad literally keeps me up at night as I try to figure it out.

 Postmates – When your only food allergy is cooking food.
 Postmate it.

 This one was near the Biscayne area and probably in other parts of the country.
 It gets an honorable mention for also being hilarious.